-The UCC21520 and the UCC21520A are isolated dual-channel gate drivers with 4-A source and 6-A sink peak current.
+The UCC21520-Q1 is an isolated dual-channel gate drivers with 4-A source and 6-A sink peak current.
 It is designed to drive power MOSFETs, IGBTs, and SiC MOSFETs up to 5-MHz with best-in-class propagation delay and pulse-width distortion.

 The input side is isolated from the two output drivers by a 5.7-kV{RMS} reinforced isolation barrier, with a minimum of 100-V/ns common-mode transient immunity (CMTI).
-Internal functional isolation between the two secondary-side drivers allows a working voltage of up to 1500 V{DC}.
+Internal functional isolation between the two secondary-side drivers allows a working voltage of up to 1500 V{DC} .

 Every driver can be configured as two low-side drivers, two high-side drivers, or a half-bridge driver with programmable dead time (DT).
-A disable pin shuts down both outputs simultaneously when it is set high, and allows normal operation when left open or grounded.
+A disable pin shuts down both outputs simultaneously, and allows normal operation when left open or grounded.
 As a fail-safe measure, primary-side logic failures force both outputs low.

 Each device accepts VDD supply voltages up to 25 V. A wide input VCCI range from 3 V to 18 V makes the driver suitable for interfacing with both analog and digital controllers.
-All the supply voltage pins have under voltage lock-out (UVLO) protection.
+All supply voltage pins have under voltage lock-out (UVLO) protection.

-With all these advanced features, the UCC21520 and the UCC21520A enable high efficiency, high power density, and robustness in a wide variety of power applications.
+With all these advanced features, the UCC21520-Q1 enables high efficiency, high power density, and robustness.

-Device Information(1)
+Device Comparison(1)